-Musculoskeletal conditions include injuries or disorders, including inflammatory and degenerative disorders affecting the muscles, nerves, tendons, joints, cartilage and supporting blood vessels, and disorders of the nerves, tendons, muscles and supporting structures of the upper and lower limbs, neck, and lower back that are caused, precipitated or exacerbated by sudden exertion or prolonged exposure to physical factors such as repetition, force, vibration, or awkward posture.
-This definition specifically excludes those conditions such as fractures, contusions, abrasions, and lacerations resulting from sudden physical contact of the body with external objects.2 Musculoskeletal disorders and diseases are a leading cause of disability in the United States, with increasing prevalence and cost associated with musculoskeletal disorders, there has been a significant increase in the total costs associated with treatment of musculoskeletal disorders.
+Musculoskeletal conditions include injuries or disorders, including inflammatory and degenerative disorders affecting the muscles, nerves, tendons, joints, cartilage and supporting blood vessels, and supporting structures of the upper and lower limbs, neck, and lower back that are caused, precipitated or exacerbated by sudden exertion or prolonged exposure to physical factors such as repetition, force, vibration, or awkward posture.
+This definition specifically excludes those conditions such as contusions, abrasions, and lacerations resulting from sudden physical contact of the body with external objects.
+Musculoskeletal disorders and diseases are a leading cause of disability in the United States, with increasing prevalence and cost associated with musculoskeletal diseases in an aging population.
+In addition to the morbidity associated with musculoskeletal disorders, there has been a significant increase in the total costs associated with treatment of musculoskeletal disorders.
 Low back pain is among the most common reasons for visits to physicians and a major reason for work-related disability.

-Because of the burden of these disorders, there is a critical need for nationally recognized musculoskeletal care measures.
-The annual average proportion of the US population with a musculoskeletal disease requiring medical care has increased by more than two percentage points over the past decade and now includes more than 30 percent of the population.
+Due to the burden of these disorders, there is a critical need for nationally recognized musculoskeletal care measures.
+On average, the proportion of the US population with a musculoskeletal disease requiring medical care has increased annually by more than two percentage points over the past decade and now includes more than 30 percent of the population.
 An estimated 89.7 million persons cited a musculoskeletal disease as a primary health concern in response to the Medical Expenditures Panel Survey (MEPS) during the 2004 to 2006 time period, and in 2008 the number of adults reporting musculoskeletal diseases increased to 110.34 million in the National Health Interview (NHIS).
 There has been a more than 47 percent increase in total aggregate direct cost to treat persons with a musculoskeletal disease during this same time frame and estimates annual direct and indirect costs at \$287 billion.
 Over the period 1996-2004, the proportion of persons with one or more of the major subgroups of musculoskeletal diseases, with the exception of injuries, has risen.
 Throughout the period under study, arthritis and joint pain has been the major condition subgroup with the highest prevalence rate, followed by spine conditions.

-NQF has previously endorsed measures assessing quality of care for bone and joint conditions across several projects, including an outpatient imaging efficiency project aimed at endorsing measures that address the appropriate and efficient use of diagnostic imaging in the outpatient setting among healthcare providers and endorsement of measures based on clinically enriched data.
-As of 2011, these projects yielded 26 NQF-endorsed measures, however twenty-two (22) existing measures in the portfolio have been retired and were not reviewed in this project; details are included in Appendix B.^{4,5,6}
+NQF has previously endorsed measures assessing quality of care for bone and joint conditions across several projects, including an outpatient imaging efficiency project aimed at endorsing measures that address the appropriate and efficient use of diagnostic imaging in the outpatient setting and endorsement of measures based on clinically enriched data.
+As of 2011, these projects yielded 26 NQF-endorsed measures, however twenty-two (22) existing measures in the portfolio have been retired and were not reviewed in this project; details are included in Appendix B.

 Currently, NQF's portfolio of musculoskeletal measures includes measures in the topic areas of gout, rheumatoid arthritis, low back pain and imaging, bone fracture and pain management, falls and surgical procedures.
-The measures address monitoring and therapies in the treatment of gout, screening, assessment and therapies for rheumatoid arthritis, imaging for low back pain, pain assessment, management, and follow-up, screening and management of fall risk, and hip and knee replacement cost of care measures and readmission rates following elective hip and/or knee replacement.
+The measures address monitoring and therapies in the treatment of gout, screening, assessment and therapies for rheumatoid arthritis, imaging for low back pain, pain assessment, management, and follow-up, screening and management of fall risk, and readmission rates following elective hip and/or knee replacement.